ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l2-01-testing_overview.md

 that good tests ***thoroughly exercise critical code***.
 One way to achieve this is to design test examples of increasing complexity that cover the most general case the unit should encounter.
-Also try to consider examples of special or edge cases that your function needs to handle especially?
+Also try to consider examples of special or edge cases that your function needs to handle especially.

 A useful quantitative metric to consider is **test coverage**.
 Using additional tools it is possible to determine, on a line-by-line basis, the proportion of a